openlanguagedata/flores/README.md

 # The FLORES+ evaluation benchmark for multilingual machine translation

+**NOTE**: _This repository is no longer supported or maintained by by OLDI, the [Open Language Data Initiative](https://oldi.org).
+Please visit the [FLORES+ HuggingFace repo](https://huggingface.co/datasets/openlanguagedata/flores_plus) to obtain the most recent version of this dataset._

+---

 This repository hosts the open source FLORES+ machine translation evaluation benchmark, released under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 This dataset was originally released by FAIR researchers at Meta under the name FLORES.
 Further information about these initial releases can be found in the [papers below](#citation).
 The data is now being managed by OLDI, the [Open Language Data Initiative](https://oldi.org).
 The `+` has been added to the name to disambiguate between the original datasets and this new actively developed version.

 ## Data